Honda FCX: 2006 FCX concept

-The new powerplant utilizes three electric motors: one front-drive motor with an output of up to 80 kW, this motor's shaft is coaxial with the gearbox for a more compact front-end, and two smaller motors with a maximum output of 25 kW driving one of the rear wheels each.
+The new powerplant utilizes three electric motors: one front-drive motor with an output of up to 80 kW, this motor's shaft is coaxial with the gearbox for a more compact front-end, and two smaller motors with a maximum output of 25 kW driving each of the rear wheels.
 This layout makes the FCX technically an all-wheel-drive vehicle.
 The updated FCX has a maximum speed of 160 km/h (100 mph).

 The new FCX utilizes several interesting new features.
 The new V Flow fuel cell stack can operate at temperatures as low as −30 °C. This is achieved by allowing the hydrogen to flow vertically in the fuel cell stack.
 The tanks can store up to 5 kg (171 litres) of hydrogen at a pressure of 350 atmospheres, thanks to the new hydrogen absorption materials used.
 This allows a longer range of up to 350 mi.

 To support the hydrogen fuel-cell technology, Honda also introduced the Home Energy Station (HES).
 This home solution can convert natural gas to electricity, heat and hydrogen to refuel fuel-cell vehicles.
 This allows consumers to refuel vehicles with hydrogen at home, important until hydrogen stations become widespread.
 Alternatively, the hydrogen can be used in the HES's built-in hydrogen fuel cell, providing up to 5 kW of normal or backup electricity and/or hot water for the home.
 According to Honda, this solution is highly efficient and reduces running costs of electricity, gas and vehicle fuel by up to 50%.